DoraDong-2023/DocLocal/README.md

 - Address Issue: Chinese names cannot be displayed.
 Use quote to address it.
 - Address Issue: Unable to update the second link.
 - Automatically switch to the web search tab after clicking.
-- Automatically open the Markdown file after successful GitHub download and update the left directory bar.
+- Automatically open the Markdown file after successful GitHub download and update the left directory bar.[X]
-- Cancel the main code directory on the left and only keep the subdirectories.
+- Cancel the main code directory on the left and only keep the subdirectories.[X]
-- Some websites are timing out, e.g. https://github.com/facebookresearch/segment-anything.
-- Display a loading progress bar during the loading process.
+- Display a loading progress bar during the loading process.[X]

 ### 230612 achieved:
 - Direct download in the box.